dagrewal/uk-crime-dashboard/README.md

 A CRISP-DM methodology will be followed and detailed here at a later stage of the project.
 ## Project Motivation
-The project is being completed as part of the portfolio excercises for the Udacity Data Science Nanodegree.
+The project was being completed as part of the portfolio excercises for the Udacity Data Science Nanodegree.
 The portfolio excercise requires the student to develop a data-driven web application by making use of the Flask web framework and Plotly.
 ## Data Source
 The data is being sourced from https://www.data.gov.uk.
 This website contains open-source UK gorvernment data.
-The dataset being used as part of the project is UK crime statistics on the number of arrests and ethnicities of those being arrested.
+The dataset that is used within the web app is centered on arrest statistics in England.

 The latest available data is made available in the application via a `requests` call to https://www.ethnicity-facts-figures.service.gov.uk/crime-justice-and-the-law/policing/number-of-arrests/latest#download-the-data.